hubmapconsortium/ingest-validation-tools/docs/celldive/README.md

 - [💻 Source code](https://github.com/hubmapconsortium/ingest-validation-tools/edit/master/src/ingest_validation_tools/table-schemas/level-2/celldive.yaml): Make a PR to update this doc.

-CellDIVE submissions require metadata on the antibodies used in the assay to be provided in an Antibodies TSV
+CellDIVE submissions require metadata on the antibodies used in the assay to be provided in an Antibodies TSV.
-For CellDIVE, in that TSV, the `channel_id` is represented as a cycle#/channel# combination (of the form `Cycle[0-9]_CH[0-9]`) linked to a given image file in the directory.
+For CellDIVE, the `channel_id` is represented as a cycle#/channel# combination (of the form `Cycle[0-9]_CH[0-9]`) linked to a given image file in the directory.

 The other fields function the same way for all assays using antibodies.